arav06/aws-fundies/aws-services-fundamentals.md

 Managed database

-Redshift is a data warehouse
+Redshift is a data warehouse which will store data which is supposed to be stored for a long time

 We have structured and semi-structured data in an S3 bucket.
 Redshift will grab the data and bring it in.